 - When you push the battery power button, nothing will happen.
 You won’t see any LED flashing or any kind of life.
-That’s because there is no charge left even to light up the LEDs.
+That’s because no charge is left even to light up the LEDs.

-- When you plug in the charger, the LED 1 and 2 will flash for a few times, turn off and than repeat the same.
-That’s the charging circuit trying to give your dead battery cells CPR albiet unsuccessfully.
+- When you plug in the charger, LEDs 1 and 2 will flash a few times, turn off, and then repeat the same.
+That’s the charging circuit trying to give your dead battery cells CPR albeit unsuccessfully.

 I also searched the forums to see if anyone has any unofficial “hack” that can be used to revive dead batteries.
 I did find a few ways people have been able to revive such batteries.

-- Use a high ampare charger to revive the dead battery.
-You can go up to 3A 5V charger and see if that is able to power it up.
+- Use a high ampere charger to revive the dead battery.
+You can go up to the 3A 5V charger and see if that can power it up.

 If none of the above method work, you can assume that your battery is dead beyond repair.

 But if you are a DIY person, you can carefully take the battery apart and check the 3 cells inside.

 One user who did this found out that 1 out of 3 cells was swollen, and the rest of the 2 cells were fine.
 He just disconnected the swollen cell terminals, and the battery started charging.